WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Target: A target type, specifying what to reveal.
 This may be a player or a piece of information.
 - Location: A channel to reveal information too
 - Information: (reveal) Text that is revealed, (learn, know) Text the player receives

+---
+#### Role Change

+Format:
+- `Role Change <Target> to <Role>`

+- Target: A target type, specifying which player's role to change
+- Role: A target type or constant role, specifying the player's new role